Nefisto/Framework-doc/Runtime Set/README.md

 #### Concept

-​	Sometimes is necessary to keep track of some group of objects that exist in scene at an arbitrary moment.
+​	Sometimes is necessary to keep track of some group of objects that exist in the scene at an arbitrary moment.
 To solve this kind of problem what is suggested is that we use an SO to store this kind of info.

 #### How to use

 1. Create an SO that will represent our group
-2. Insert *RuntimeItem* component in objects that will belong to group created above
+2. Insert *RuntimeItem* component in objects that will belong to the group created above
-3. When you need to know about this group, only make an reference to the *RuntimeSet* SO that will be injected by inspector
+3. When you need to know about this group, only make a reference to the *RuntimeSet* SO that will be injected by inspector

 ```c#
 ...